aesqe/aesqe/README.md

 ### Hi there! 👋🐈🐿️

-I'm a web developer and a musician, currently working at [Toptal](https://www.toptal.com/) core team as a senior front-end engineer.
-My previous job was at [Shoutem](https://shoutem.com/), working as a React Native and web developer.
+I'm a musician and web developer.
+My two last jobs were at [Toptal](https://www.toptal.com/), where I worked as a senior front-end engineer in the core team, and at [Shoutem](https://shoutem.com/), where I worked as a React Native and web developer.

-[WordPress](https://wordpress.org/plugins/file-gallery/) development used to be everything to me, but nowadays it's Javascript (vanilla, React, React Native, Electron, Node).
-I'm currently playing with Web Audio API and Web MIDI to see what's possible in that area.
+[WordPress](https://wordpress.org/plugins/file-gallery/) development used to be everything to me, but nowadays it's Javascript (Typescript, React, React Native, Electron, Node...).
+I'm currently playing with Web Audio API and Web MIDI to see what's possible.

 🎹🎵 As a musician, my most notable release to date is the official soundtrack for ["Unity of Command II"](https://s.team/a/809230), an amazing WWII turn-based strategy game.
 You can get the soundtrack on [Steam](https://s.team/a/1309670) and [Bandcamp](https://aesqe.bandcamp.com/album/unity-of-command-ii-ost).